 A quick glance outside is enough to know that mean old Father Winter has finally gone away, and it’s time to see Mother Nature’s more pleasant side.

 With the rising temps and melting snow come the blacklegged ticks, aka deer ticks.
-Capable of surviving even the harshest of winters, deer ticks often become active in the first warm days of the spring season.
+Capable of surviving even the harshest of winters, deer ticks (not to be confused with American dog ticks) often become active in the first warm days of the spring season.
 Thriving in high moisture environments, ticks have a veritable field day between the melting snow and warmer temperatures associated with the changing of the seasons.
 This spring will inevitably be a very active season for these unwelcome pests.

 When battling ticks, taking action sooner is always better.
 Beginning treatments as soon as warm weather arrives will help keep female adult deer ticks from wreaking havoc around your home by laying thousands of eggs to start a new generation of dangerous ticks.
 And while we encourage taking a stand against ticks as soon as possible, researching the product you are introducing into your yard is equally as important.
 When it comes to outdoor pest control, the motto “spray first, ask questions later” is definitely not your best bet!

 There are many proven, effective solutions to tackling your tick problem.
 Many traditional solutions carry deadly consequences for ticks of all shapes and sizes; additionally, the Environmental Protection Agency (EPA) reports possible human and environmental harm from their use as well.
 Fortunately, for those of us with concerns about harming our health and the environment, there are all-natural and National Organic Program (NOP) compliant solutions to control and prevent tick-borne illnesses in a manner that are safe for everyone but the ticks!